-The Pulmonary Hypertension Association of Canada (PHA Canada) and the Scleroderma Society of Canada (SSC) have joined forces to help improve the lives of all Canadians affected by pulmonary arterial hypertension (PAH).
+The Pulmonary Hypertension Association of Canada (PHA Canada) and Scleroderma Canada (SC) have joined forces to help improve the lives of all Canadians affected by pulmonary arterial hypertension (PAH).

 ISSUE: Access to Opsumit